narengan/cis/ssl-options.md

 The TLS options let you control whether visitors can browse your website over a secure connection, and when they do, how CIS will connect to your origin server.

 ## Automatic HTTPS rewrite
 Automatic HTTPS rewrites help fix mixed content by changing “http” to “https” for all resources or links on your web site that can be served with HTTPS.
+This setting is located in the **Advanced** security configuration page.

 ## TLS encryption modes